Tirilye: Kapanca Port

-The antic port, which is in the Kapanca Districts of Trilye, dates back to the Roman era; it was the most important port for transportation during its time.
-It has been understood that the Genoese have used Trilye and Apemeia (Mudanya) ports for transporting the salt extracted from the northern part of Appolonia Lake.
-Trilye was an important port for exporting the goods produced in the fertile lands to the center of the Byzantine Empire.
+The antic port, which is in the Kapanca Districts of Tirilye, dates back to the Roman era; it was the most important port for transportation during its time.
+It has been understood that the Genoese have used Tirilye and Apemeia (Mudanya) ports for transporting the salt extracted from the northern part of Appolonia Lake.
+Tirilye was an important port for exporting the goods produced in the fertile lands to the center of the Byzantine Empire.

 Swallow's Nest (Historical Pine Teahouse) (Tarihi Çamlı Kahve)

-The Historical Pine Coffee lies on a high hill past the Stone School and is referred as the balcony of Trilye.
+The Historical Pine Coffee lies on a high hill past the Stone School and is referred as the balcony of Tirilye.
 This area is used as a teahouse and overlooks the sea and olive orchards.

 Turkish bath

 The exact name and construction date is not known of the hamam (Turkish Bath) which is located at the same building lot with the Fatih Mosque and in the southern side of it; however, there is information to the effect that it was built by Turks brought from Kastamonu and Üsküdar during Yavuz Sultan Selim's era in the first half of the 16th century.